US officials dispute Trump’s claim that Beirut was attacked

 The compound typically does not detonate on its own and requires another ignition source.
 That likely came from a fire that engulfed what initially appeared to be fireworks stored at the port.
 The Lebanese government said it was putting an unspecified number of Beirut port officials under house arrest pending an investigation into how 2,750 tons of ammonium nitrate came to be stored at the port for years.

-U.S. officials said that there were no indications that any of the Americans stationed in Beirut were killed or injured.
+U.S. officials said that there were no indications that any Americans stationed in Beirut were killed or injured.
+Trump said the United States stood ready to assist Lebanon.

+Secretary of State Mike Pompeo spoke Wednesday with Lebanon’s Prime Minister Hassan Diab to convey U.S. condolences to the Lebanese people, according to State Department deputy spokesperson Cale Brown.